FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 ### We caught you...

 While businesses have been prime targets for ransomware attacks for years, every day people are not immune either.
-When targeting individuals, a certain branch of ransomware called "fearware" may be used to socially engineer them to go through with the ransom.
+When targeting individuals, a certain branch of ransomware called "**fearware**" may be used to socially engineer them to go through with the ransom.
 Take a look at this fearware example:

 ![FBI]({{ site.url }}{{ site.baseurl }}/assets/images/fbi.png)